ni/niveristand-custom-device-handbook/docs/express/index.md

 # Custom Device Express

-The **Express** framework is an enhanced development framework that auto-generates the System Explorer UI, Scripting API, orchestration code, and a standalone test bench from a device schema you define in a wizard.
-It reduces boilerplate so you can focus on device-specific logic.
+The **Express** framework accelerates Custom Device development by auto-generating the System Explorer UI, scripting API, orchestration code, and a standalone test bench from a single Custom Device definition you author in a wizard.
+Because this scaffolding is generated rather than hand-coded, you write far less code than in the Classic framework and can concentrate on the logic that is unique to your Custom Device.

-If you are new to custom devices, first review [Selecting a Framework: Classic vs. Express](../Framework_Selection.md) to confirm Express is the right framework for your project.
+If you are new to Custom Devices, first review [Selecting a Framework: Classic vs. Express](../Framework_Selection.md) to confirm Express is the right framework for your project.

 For more details on the Express framework, refer to the following sections.